GLOUCESTERSHIRE'S JET AGE MUSEUM

 • Compliance with COVID-19 secure requirements will limit the number of visitors at any one time, and there will be no access to cockpits.

-• Social distancing obligations remain throughout and visitors are invited to wear personal protection
+• Social distancing obligations remain throughout and visitors must wear face coverings in the museum

 • Subject to availability the Shop and take-away cafe will be open

 • It would be appreciated that any artefact/book donations are kept until the time that the museum is properly able to cope with them after the COVID-19 pandemic and we return to a more normal opening

 • Due to COVID-19 Secure arrangements there may be queuing outside.
 This might be during inclement weather.
 Please come prepared.

 Welcome to THE GLOUCESTERSHIRE AVIATION COLLeCTION at jet age museum

 We celebrate Gloucestershire’s rich aviation heritage from the early days of flight, through the birth of the Jet Age to the present day.

 Jet Age Museum is staffed only by volunteers, some of whom flew in aircraft we have on display.
 Come and visit, ask questions and learn about the history of aviation in Gloucestershire and beyond.
 We aim to preserve the past and inspire the future.